Local and national Collaborations

 Besides the Max Planck Society, the German Federal Ministry for Education and Research (BMBF) and the Deutsche Forschungsgemeinschaft (DFG) are among the most important funding sources of the Max Planck Institute of Immunobiology and Epigenetics (MPI-IE).

 Traditionally, the Max Planck Institute of Immunobiology and Epigenetics (MPI-IE) has long-standing interactions and cooperations with the University of Freiburg and its associated University Medical Center.
 One of the best examples of this successful collaboration is the joint University Department of Molecular Immunology that conducts research at the MPI-IE since 1996.
 With the establishment of the joint University Laboratory of Immunometabolism in 2015, the MPI-IE was able to continue and expand this partnership.

 Furthermore, there are numerous research consortia that build on the collaborations between the MPI-IE and the University.
-For example, MPI-IE research groups are part of the cluster of excellence “BIOSS 2 - Centre for Biological Signalling Studies” funded by the Deutsche Forschungsgemeinschaft (DFG) and the Center of Chronic Immunodeficiency CCI, supported by the German Federal Ministry of Education and Research (BMBF).
+For example, MPI-IE research groups are part of the clusters of excellence “BIOSS 2 - Centre for Biological Signalling Studies” and “CIBSS – Centre for Integrative Biological Signalling Studies” funded by the Deutsche Forschungsgemeinschaft (DFG) and the Center of Chronic Immunodeficiency CCI, supported by the German Federal Ministry of Education and Research (BMBF).

 Collaborative Research Centres (CRC, german: Sonderforschungsbereiche, SFB) are long-term university-based research institutions funded by the DFG, in which researchers work together within a multidisciplinary research programme.
 Within several CRCs based in Freiburg scientstist of the MPI-IE are in leading positions or working in close cooperation with their colleagues from University and the Medical Center.